JochemLangen/Gen_AI_Exercise/README.md

 Congratulations on getting through the first interview round!

-There are two steps remaining, this assignment and then a second interview.
+There are two steps remaining, this assignment and if needed a second interview.
 During that interview, we will discuss your assignment submission and any outstanding interview or practical questions.

-We are looking for someone with a technical / science background, with knowledge of artificial intelligence (preferably incl.
+We are looking for someone with a technical / science background, good collaboration and communication skills, knowledge of artificial intelligence (preferably incl.
 Natural Language Processing) and experience with prompt engineering.
 The main goal of the internship is the following:
+- Learn about ASML and immerse yourself in the work being done within Metrology
 - Gather and come up with use-cases for our in-house or subscribed Gen. AI tools, given the development processes within our department
 - Test how we can implement these tools best for each process / use-case
 - Develop a usage guide and template (and potentially look into efficiency gains)